Matthew Pennycook: Political career

 While still a student, he volunteered with the Child Poverty Action Group and worked with then-Chief Executive, Kate Green, who later became a Labour MP.
 Before becoming an MP himself, Pennycook worked for a number of charitable and voluntary organisations including the Fair Pay Network and the Resolution Foundation, where he led on issues relating to welfare reform, low pay and working poverty.
 He also worked for a while in Parliament as an assistant to Labour MP Karen Buck.

 Pennycook was a Labour councillor for Greenwich West from 2010 to 2015, resigning in March 2015 just before the general election.
 He also served as a trustee of Greenwich Housing Rights and was a school governor at James Wolfe Primary School in West Greenwich.
 He has written multiple articles for The Guardian about the need for a living wage in the UK and has served on the Living Wage Foundation's advisory board.

 Parliamentary career

+Early career (2015–2016)

-In November 2013, he was selected as the official Labour Party candidate for Greenwich and Woolwich, as the sitting MP, Nick Raynsford was retiring.
+In November 2013, he was selected as the official Labour Party candidate for Greenwich and Woolwich, as the sitting MP, Nick Raynsford, was retiring.

 At the 2015 general election, Pennycook was elected as MP for Greenwich and Woolwich with a majority of 11,946 votes and a 52.2% share of the vote on a turnout of 63.7%.
 Pennycook gave his maiden speech in the House of Commons during a debate on the economy on 4 June 2015.